 In establishing a safe operating speed, the operator shall take into account: visibility, traffic density, ability to maneuver the vessel (stopping distance and turning ability), background light at night, proximity of navigational hazards, draft of the vessel, limitations of radar equipment, and the state of wind, sea, and current.

 Establishment or Expansion of ‘No Wake Zone’ Signage

-To apply for ’No Wake Zone’ signage a completed City of Suffolk, Application for Establishment or Expansion of ‘No Wake Zone’ Signage must be submitted to the Department of Public Works along with a completed Commonwealth of Virginia Department of Game and Inland Fisheries (DGIF), Application for Establishment of Regulatory Markers on Public Waters of Virginia** including all supporting documents.
+To apply for ’No Wake Zone’ signage a completed City of Suffolk, Application for Establishment or Expansion of ‘No Wake Zone’ Signage must be submitted to the Department of Public Works along with a completed Commonwealth of Virginia Department of Wildlife Resources (DWR), Application for Establishment of Regulatory Markers on Public Waters of Virginia** including all supporting documents.